 The process of gerrymandering coincides with the census, which is required to be taken every ten years.
-However, the process of gerrymandering has become extremely political with politicians being able to draw those maps, and largely to the favor for the political party in the majority.
+However, in recent years it has become extremely political with politicians being able to draw those maps, and largely to the favor for the political party in the majority.

-“When legislatures think about drawing these maps, they’re not only thinking about the next election, they’re thinking often, not always, but often about the election after that and the election after that, and that election after that,” Supreme Court Justice, Elena Kagan said in referencing re-redistricting.
-Like many cases that come before the highest court in the land, the judges are divided amongst ideological lines as liberal justices are mostly in favor of the plaintiffs, while conservative justices are skeptical of the plaintiffs.
+“When legislatures think about drawing these maps, they’re not only thinking about the next election, they’re thinking often, not always, but often about the election after that and the election after that, and that election after that,” Supreme Court Justice Elena Kagan said in referencing re-redistricting.
+Like many cases that come before the highest court in the land, the judges are divided amongst ideological lines as liberal justices are mostly in favor of a fix, while conservative justices are skeptical.

 Whatever way the court rules will have a nationwide impact on how the political process is gone about throughout the country.
 “I think it’s huge,” said, Edward B. Foley, who is the director of the online Election Law project in Moritz College at Ohio State University.

 The ruling also could affect upcoming Presidential races, as Wisconsin was a battleground state in 2016, and proved to be one of the deciding states.
 President Donald Trump won Wisconsin, 47.86 percent to 46.94 percent for challenger Hillary Clinton.